How to Tell if Wood is Pressure Treated? 8 Simple Ways

 What is Pressure Treated Wood?

 Pressure-treated wood is various lumbers that have been treated with chemicals.
 Pressure is used to inject said chemicals into the fibers of the wood.
-Here are a few of the potential chemicals you may encounter:

 Extra Safety Precautions With Pressure Treated Wood